kthyng/WomenSciCom/women_sci_comp.md

 It was unanimous that people at the SciPy conference had been accepting and friendly to everyone.

-A question brought up was how to get more women involved with conference planning, which could then in turn help the conference be more inclusive and diverse in the future, keeping in mind that sometimes women are cautious not to be stuck "just" planning and organizing, which could be considered a traditional female task.
+A question brought up was how to get more women involved with conference planning, which could then in turn help the conference be more inclusive and diverse in the future, keeping in mind that sometimes women are cautious not to be stuck "just" planning and organizing, which could be considered a traditionally female task.

 To get more women to attend SciPy and submit abstracts, people thought that helping with the process could be beneficial.
 This sort of support would be most logical to come from a group like PyLadies.